schuerstedt/Backlog.md/backlogsession/BACKLOGSESSION-INSTRUCTIONS.md

   - Multiple sessions per day are numbered sequentially (e.g., `2025-11-06-1`, `2025-11-06-2`)
   - **Do not** specify a session name - it's auto-generated

-**Accessing Previous Sessions with `--latest`:**

-- The `--latest` flag allows you to access the most recent session (excluding today)
-- Can be used with any `bls` command **except** `bls init`
-- If no session exists for today, `bls` will automatically create one before accessing the previous session
-- The `--latest` flag is automatically removed before the command is executed in the target session
-- Use cases:
-  - `bls task list --plain --latest` - List tasks from the previous session
-  - `bls task 3 --plain --latest` - View a specific task from the previous session
-  - `bls doc list --plain --latest` - List documents from the previous session
-  - `bls board --latest` - View the Kanban board from the previous session
-- Error handling: If no previous session exists, the command will fail with an error message

 **Task Creation:**

 - `bls task create "Demo" --ac "Acceptance1" --ac "Acceptance2"` - Create task Demo with two acceptance criteria